Gilgit: British Raj

 In 1877, in order to guard against the advance of Russia, the British India Government, acting as the suzerain power of the princely state of Jammu and Kashmir, established the Gilgit Agency.
 The Agency was re-established under control of the British Resident in Jammu and Kashmir.
 It comprised the Gilgit Wazarat; the State of Hunza and Nagar; the Punial Jagir; the Governorships of Yasin, Kuh-Ghizr and Ishkoman, and Chilas.

 The Tajiks of Xinjiang sometimes enslaved the Gilgiti and Kunjuti Hunza.

 In 1935, the British India government demanded from the Jammu and Kashmir state to lease them Gilgit town plus most of the Gilgit Agency and the hill-states Hunza, Nagar, Yasin and Ishkoman for 60 years.

 Abdullah Sahib was an Arain and belonged to Chimkor Sahib village of Ambala district Punjab, British India.
 Abdullah Sahib was the first Muslim governor of the Gilgit in British time period and was close associate of Maharaja Partap Singh.

 Khan Bahadur Kalay Khan, a Mohammed Zai Pathan, was the Governor of Gilgit Hunza and Kashmir before partition.

 1947 Kashmir war

-On 26 October 1947, Maharaja Hari Singh of Jammu and Kashmir, faced with a tribal invasion by Pakistan due to Masscre of Muslims in Jammu by Hindus and Sikh mobs, signed the Instrument of Accession, joining India.
-It is to be noted that the tribal invasion by Pakistan was not simply a tribal invasion.
+On 26 October 1947, Maharaja Hari Singh of Jammu and Kashmir, signed the Instrument of Accession, joining India.
+The tribal invasion by Pakistan was not simply a tribal invasion.
 Pakistani Major General Akbar Khan has given account of the invasion in his book Raiders in Kashmir.
 General Akbar Khan, then serving as a colonel in the Pakistan army, has described at least four meetings with Prime Minister Liaquat Ali Khan to discuss the planning and conduct of the operations.
 Justice Muhammad Yusuf Saraf, at the time a Muslim Conference activist, has pointed out that such a major operation could not have been launched without Jinnah's knowledge and approval.
 The 'Azad Forces' that were part of the so-called tribal invasion were led by Pakistan army officers, and the UNCIP report records Pakistan's admission that they were under Pakistan's 'tactical command'.